I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “We already talked about this.”

-“Beauty is irrelevant in physics,” I mumbled, not wanting to get into it.
-Beauty was more than irrelevant to me, it was a liability.
+“Human beauty is irrelevant in physics,” I mumbled.
+Not wanting to get into it, but beauty was more than irrelevant.
+It was a liability.

 “Then it has no mass,” I said automatically.